coq/coq/doc/ltac2.md

 The Ltac2 language features non-backtracking IO, notably mutable data and printing operations.

-Mutable fields of records can be modified using the set syntax
+Mutable fields of records can be modified using the set syntax.
+Likewise, built-in types like `string` and `array` feature imperative assignment.
+See modules `String` and `Array` respectively.

+A few printing primitives are provided in the `Message` module, allowing to display information to the user.

 ### Fatal errors